 - stevia to taste - I used ⅛ tsp. - (or your favorite natural sweetener)

 - First, you'll need to make the coffee.
 I made mine overnight in the French press.
 To do this, add the coffee grounds and water to the press, stir for 30 seconds, then put the lid on but don't press the plunger down.Place in the fridge at least 8 hours or overnight.
 (You could also just reserve 1 cup of coffee and let it chill overnight in the fridge as well.)

-- Make the coconut milk by blending the coconut flakes (or sheds) and water in a blender.
+- When your coffee is ready, make the coconut milk by blending the coconut flakes (or sheds) and ⅓ cup of water in a blender.
 If you don't have a high-speed blender, strain the milk through a sieve or nut milk bag to remove any unblended bits.

 - Fill a glass with ice and pour the coconut milk in.

 - Next, pour the cold-brew coffee on top of the coconut milk, add stevia and cinnamon, stir, and enjoy!